Our History Along the Hudson River

 Above images are of the Tidal Sparkill Creek that makes its way twice a day back and forth to the Hudson River along the back of the Firehouse.

 (located in the historic district of Piermont)

-The Piermont Firehouse was originally a horse drawn firehouse, consisting of a two bedroom accommodation with a five-seven minutes walk (depending on your gait) from shops and restaurants.
-It is a private home bed and breakfast and is available for short & long-term corporate rentals as well as for Airbnb.
-As a private home Bnb, the owner lives on premises with your one 14 year old rescue Pomeranian and is available if needed.
+The Piermont Firehouse was originally a horse drawn firehouse, consisting of a two one bedroom private suites with a five-seven minutes walk (depending on your gait) from shops and restaurants.
+The suites are available for short & long-term guests as well as corporate stays.
+As a private home Bnb, the owner lives on premises and is available if needed.
 The neighborhood has some charming historic homes, that take you back to an earlier time.
+The Dutch Historic house across the street dates back to 1731 and consider one of the oldest homes here.
 We hope that you find it as charming as we do.

 The Firehouse is located on the Sparkill Creek, whose tidal waters flow to the Hudson River, cascading from a man-made waterfall that passes under the oldest bridge in Piermont.
 The creek was once used as a canal for barge traffic and you can still see the curious little draw bridge, also called a lift bridge made by the King Bridge Company in 1890 just downstream behind the post office.
 It is the only example of its kind and is considered a local treasure.

 The back of the house was used to film a movie in 1916, in which the creek was turned into a Venetian Canal, for the box office success "The Hungry Heart".
 Just a short walk brings you into the business section of Piermont, where in 1980 Woody Allen filmed the "Purple Rose of Cairo".